Pumpkin Spice Cutouts

 - Food coloring, optional

 - Cream shortening and sugar until light and fluffy.
 Beat in pumpkin pie mix and molasses.
-In another bowl, whisk next six ingredients; gradually beat into creamed mixture.
+In another bowl, whisk next 6 ingredients; gradually beat into creamed mixture.
 Divide dough in half.
 Shape each into a disk; wrap in plastic.
 Refrigerate several hours, until firm enough to roll.

 - Preheat oven to 375°.
 On a lightly floured surface, roll each portion of dough to 1/4-in. thickness.
 Cut with floured 2-1/2-in. pumpkin-shaped cookie cutters.
 Place 2 in. apart on greased baking sheets.
 Bake until edges are firm, 8-10 minutes.
 Remove from pans to wire racks to cool completely.

 - For icing, beat confectioners' sugar, butter and enough milk to reach spreading consistency.
 If desired, tint with food coloring.
 Decorate cookies as desired.
-Yield: about 3 dozen.